willh/willh.github.com/_posts/2014-04-09-agile-antipatterns.md

 <br />

 ####<a id="no_xp"> </a>Stagnant technical practices
-You may find that this occurs when an edict has come down from On High to "go agile", and the project or team has responded simply be doing standup meetings and calling their release schedule 'sprints'.
+You may find that this occurs when an edict has come down from On High to "go agile", and the project or team has responded simply by doing standup meetings and calling their release schedule 'sprints'.
 [Modern](http://xprogramming.com/what-is-extreme-programming/#simple), [high](http://xprogramming.com/what-is-extreme-programming/#pair) [quality](http://xprogramming.com/what-is-extreme-programming/#test) [software](http://xprogramming.com/what-is-extreme-programming/#continuous) [development](http://xprogramming.com/what-is-extreme-programming/#design) [practices](http://xprogramming.com/what-is-extreme-programming/#coding) are the means by which agility is fostered and grown at the development team level.
 If you do not have developers writing tests, for example, you will find it very hard to take advantage of the faster delivery rates other teams enjoy.

 You don't even need to work in an agile fashion to use most of the practices linked in the previous paragraph.
 They are now simply considered good practice for developers.
 You don't need to use TDD on every single feature to gain the benefits of having developers write unit tests.
 Ensure the development team are trained in these practices and create opportunities for both formal and informal if they are not.
 Better technical practices will mean a reduction in turnaround time for feature development and a reduction in defects.